Guiiix/qubes-ansible/README.md

               └── file_to_copy_to_work.txt
 ```

+__Note__: you can use symlink here if multiple roles need the same file.
+The qubes proxy will dereference
+the symlink before building the archive.

 See the [examples](EXAMPLES.md) for sample playbooks and role tasks demonstrating common usage scenarios.

 ## Limitations

-The proxy plugin may modify the behaviour of your playbooks.
+The proxy plugin may modify the behavior of your playbooks.
 Please notice the following indications and
 limitations:
 * **Access to facts and variables from other hosts is not possible**: the proxy strategy builds a single
   host vars file containing a merged view of the target's host variables (i.e., variables issued from command line, group vars, host vars, inventory...).